seymayucer/siren-tf2/README.md

-# Siren: Implicit Neural Representations with Periodic Activation Functions
+# Siren and FilmSiren TF 2 : Implicit Neural Representations with Periodic Activation Functions

 The unofficial Tensorflow 2 implementation of the paper Implicit Neural Representations with Periodic Activation Functions.
 Please note that, this repo tested with image fitting experiments.